Aging and Reliability of Quantum Networks

-{\it Applications in entanglement distribution.---} Having discussed the purely classical behavior of the technical devices in a multiplexed network, we want to use our results to derive improvements for quantum protocols run on these classical setups.
-We consider entanglement generation and subsequent quantum key distribution with quantum repeaters.
-Here, one tries to generate long-distance entangled links by first creating shorter entangled links between repeater stations and then connecting them via Bell measurements.
+Now we want to use our results to derive improvements for quantum protocols run on these setups.
+We consider entanglement generation and subsequent quantum key distribution with quantum repeaters as described above.
 One problem in these schemes is that the quality of existing entangled links decreases when stored, due to decoherence.
 These weakly entangled links do not lead to high-fidelity long-range entanglement anymore and block the generation of fresh entangled pairs, so it may be useful to restrict the duration of an entanglement generation attempt by a cut-off time and erase all created links after this time~\cite{Collins2007,rozpedek2018parameters}.
 The cut-off time should be chosen in such a way that the secret-key rate achieved by this protocol is optimal~\cite{rozpedek2018near-term,kamin2022exact,li2021}.

 We aim to find a strategy for optimizing the cutoff time for the network in Fig.~\ref{fig:simple} without multiplexing and for a chain of $M=6$ edges with multiplicity $N=3$.
 We assume two different time scales; on the longer time scale devices break and are repaired, on top of that and on a much shorter timescale entanglement is probabilistically distributed according to the protocol above.
-We simulate the repeater protocol on all possible functional configurations of the network (the chain) and take the weighted average of the resulting secret-key rates using the probabilities for the configurations calculated by our approach above.
-For the simulation, we assume the Bell measurements to be perfect and use as simulation parameter the entanglement generation probability $P_{\text{gen}}=0.01$ and model decoherence as depolarizing noise with a coherence time $T_{\text{coh}} = 1s$.
-The duration of one time step for the quantum protocol is $\frac{2}{3} 10^{-3} s$.
-For a motivation of these numbers and more details, see Ref.~\cite{avis2023asymmetric} and Appendix E.
+For the secret-key rates we now simulate the repeater protocol, assuming perfect Bell measurements and a entanglement generation probability of $P_{\text{gen}}=0.01$.
+Decoherence is modeled as depolarizing noise with a coherence time of $T_{\text{coh}} = 1s$ and the duration of one time step for the quantum protocol is $\frac{2}{3} 10^{-3} s$.
+For a motivation of these numbers and more details, see Ref.~\cite{avis2023asymmetric} and Appendix~D.